 Art as a whole is something people do not associate with gambling very often.
-To be honest, the rules of blackjack and casino bonus codes and craps tutorials that can be found on dailygambler.co.uk/learning-craps aren’t really the epitome of high art.
+To be honest, the rules of blackjack, casino bonus codes and craps tutorials that can be found on dailygambler.co.uk/learning-craps aren’t really the epitome of high art.
 Surely enough, there are paintings of gambling as well as many songs which describe gambling in many different ways, not to mention movies about gambling, yet gambling on the arts seems like something somewhat impossible, right?

 Well, wrong, sort of.
 Gambling on the arts is very, very possible, yet not in the way traditional gambling works.

 Here are some stories of people who gambled on art.